cybersamx/go-recipes/web/jwt/README.md

 # Simple Web Form Submission and JWT Auth

-This recipe implements web form submissionin Go.
+This recipe implements web form submission Go.
 This is a login application where the user enters the username and password for authentication.
 Once a user has been authenticated, the application will persist the session using JWT.

  This application has the following functions: